progval/markovgen/README.txt

         Useful if you want to match them against a new message.

 @mixed_encoding_extracting:
-    decorator for extracters that handles decoding messages with the right charset (if chardet or charade is installed) or as utf8 (otherwise)
+    decorator for extracters that handle decoding messages with the right charset (if chardet or charade is installed) or as utf8 (otherwise)